-The given column graph shows information on the amount of unpaid works done by men and women of different categories.
+The given column graph shows information on the duration of unpaid works done by men and women of different categories.

 As is presented in the illustration, married women who don't have children do the unpaid-works (gardening, child care and household works) 30 hours per week whereas married men do the similar unpaid jobs for about 18 hours per week.
 Women, who have one or two children do such work for 50 hours/week but the men from the same category do only 17hours (approximately) each week.
 The women who have more than 3 kids seem to work the highest amount of unpaid works per week and that is nearly 60 hours.
 Surprisingly male from the same category work even less; amounting only 16 hours (approximately) of unpaid works.

 In summary, women do the most of the unpaid jobs compared to men and with the increased number of children this workload for women increases.

 ( This model answer can be followed as an example of a very good answer.
 However, please note that this is just one example out of many possible approaches.)